simondlevy/MulticopterSim/README.md

 # About

-MulticopterSim is a simple multicopter flight simulator using Unreal Engine.
+MultiSim is a simple multicopter flight simulator using Unreal Engine.
 It runs on Windows.

 I began this project using the [V-REP platform](https://github.com/simondlevy/Hackflight-VREP) but switched to UnrealEngine after seeing the kinds of beautiful, real-time simulations that Microsoft was able to get with its [AirSim](https://github.com/Microsoft/AirSim) program.

-MulticopterSim differs from AirSim in a few important ways:
+MultiSim differs from AirSim in a few important ways:
-* MulticopterSim can be used with the same simple flight-control [firmware](https://github.com/simondlevy/Hackflight) that we fly on our real-world [quadcopters](https://www.youtube.com/watch?v=wFP_l6wOhS4).
+* MultiSim can be used with the same simple flight-control [firmware](https://github.com/simondlevy/Hackflight) that we fly on our real-world [quadcopters](https://www.youtube.com/watch?v=wFP_l6wOhS4).
-* MulticopterSim is tiny, under 2,000 lines of code.
+* MultiSim is tiny, under 2,000 lines of code.
-* MulticopterSim focuses exclusively on multirotor firmware, whereas AirSim supports deep learning and different kinds of vehicles.
+* MultiSim focuses exclusively on multirotor firmware, whereas AirSim supports deep learning and different kinds of vehicles.

 # Prerequisites

 ## Hardware

-I am currently developing MulticopterSim on an HP Z440 workstation with 32GB RAM and NVIDIA GeForce GTX 1080 Ti.
+I am currently developing MultiSim on an HP Z440 workstation with 32GB RAM and NVIDIA GeForce GTX 1080 Ti.
 It may however be possible to develop on a less &ldquo;loaded&rdquo; machine &ndash; see [here](https://docs.unrealengine.com/4.27/en-US/Basics/InstallingUnrealEngine/RecommendedSpecifications/)